excess-project/cluster-power-tools/power-measurement-system/OS/Readme.txt

 kernel  2.6.32-431.
 The  kernel  must  be patched  with Bigphysarea Patch.
-This is necessary to ensure that you can  uninterruptible measure  the power  consumption of the  cluster  components  for  several  hours.
-Consalt the  instruction  in   readme_patch.txt  to  patch  the kernel.
+This is necessary to ensure that you can  uninterruptible measure  the power  consumption of the cluster components for  several hours or even  days with a high measure frequency between 12.5  and 100 kHz.
+Consalt the instructions in readme_patch.txt  to  patch the kernel.
 There will  always be  some variations  in detail.
-For example,  the  grub command  line must  be expanded  with  the   parameter  bigphysarea=262144  in /boot/grub/grub.conf and not  in in /etc/lilo.conf.
+For example,  the  grub command  line must  be expanded  with  the   parameter  bigphysarea=262144  in /boot/grub/grub.conf and not  in /etc/lilo.conf.
 The
-number  262144  defined  the  number of  pages  in  the
-memory,  which  will  be  used  by  the  A/D  converter
-APCIe-3021 to save the measure values using DMA.
+number  262144  defines   the  number of  pages  in the memory,  which  will  be  used  by  the  A/D converters APCIe-3021 to save the measure values using DMA.

-After the installation of the operating system, install the packages, which are listed in the file "installed-software.log".
+After the installation of the operating system, install the packages, which are listed in the file "installed-software.log", even if a major part of the packages are optional.
 To install everything from the list, use the command:
 $yum -y install $(cat installed-software.log)
+Turn off automatic updating using one new line in the file /etc/yum.conf: exclude=kernel.x86_64 kernel-debug.x86_64 \
+kernel-debug-devel.x86_64 \
+kernel-devel.x86_64 kernel-doc.noarch \
+kernel-firmware.noarch \
+kernel-headers.x86_64

 This sub-directory contains:
 - Readme.txt: You are reading it;